 By Clyde Granger

+What are the seven main chakras of Yoga?
 The word “chakra” literally means wheel.
-Traditionally, they are thought to be energy centers with the body.
+Traditionally, they are thought to be energy centers within the body.
 Chakras generally do not correspond to any western idea of the anatomy of the body.
 More commonly they are thought to be part of the subtle or astral body rather than the “gross” body.
 Kundalini Yoga attempts to awaken these energy centers though meditation.
 In Kundalini Yoga, seven principle Chakras are recognized (Tantric Buddhists recognize only four).
 There are numerous minor and lesser chakras, but let’s focus on the seven major chakras.

 1. Root or Muladhara Chakra is found at the base of the spine.
 It’s symbol is the lotus with four petals.
 The color yellow is associated with the Chakra as is the creator god Brahma.
 Element: Earth Goddess: Dakini